davidB/hello_rs_overdesign/README.md

 ### Run

-(shortcut for mac os x)
+(shortcut for mac os x, tips: copy on a paper near computer)

 1. closes every openned files
 1. open every files to used for the tuto in order
 1. navigate ⌘ ⌥ ← and ⌘ ⌥ →
 1. toogle Zoom mode ⌘ K, Z
 1. Zoom ⌘ + and ⌘ - and ⌘ 0 to adjust size for auditor
+1. clear output (my user shortcut "Ctrl ⌥ C")
-1. run code Ctrl ⌥ N
+1. run code "Ctrl ⌥ N"
 1. change between code

 ## Credits